 Following a number of gap years, Elizabeth studied Library and Information Science at Curtin University and Latin at the University of Western Australia.
 A voluntary position cataloguing pre-1800 books at the New Norcia Benedictine Community led to several years working on antiquarian projects based in the Bodleian Library.
 Having worked briefly at Univ in 2002 as part of the Early Printed Books Project, Elizabeth was pleased to return to take up the Assistant Librarian post during the long vacation of 2009, followed by that of Librarian in September 2011.
 Outside the Library Elizabeth spends time promoting and practising the inky craft of letterpress printing through her private press, Juxon Press, and as a committee member of the Oxford Guild of Printers.

 After completing his schooling in Cape Town, Phil went to Rhodes University where he completed a BA in Law and German, followed by an Honours degree in Music, and then a P.G.C.E.
 A stint teaching school music was followed by an MA in Musicology at Bristol.
-Finding that he was spending a lot of time in libraries he took up employment in the Wills Memorial Library at the University of Bristol until he was appointed to the Bodleian Music Faculty Library in 2016 where he now works in addition to his post at Univ.
-Also a PhD candidate in Musicology and History at the University of Bristol, he now spends all his time in libraries, but when he gets outside he sings in several choirs, is a locum organist, enjoys a game of cricket with the Bodleian C.C., and flits around on a bicycle.
+Finding that he was spending a lot of time in libraries he took up employment in the Wills Memorial Library at the University of Bristol.
+Phil has been in the Univ.
+Library since 2016, but also worked for several years, in the Bodleian Music Faculty Library.
+He is now only at Univ. as Assistant Librarian, a post he took up in May 2019.
+As a PhD candidate in Musicology and History at the University of Bristol he spends an awful lot of time in libraries, but also sings in several choirs around Oxford, plays cricket for the Bodleian C.C., and flits around on a bicycle.

 College Archivist: Dr. Robin Darwall-Smith